“Hello In Polish” And Other Handy Polish Phrases You Might Like To Know

 Happy birthday in Polish is ‘Wszystkjego najlepszego z okazji urodzin’, pronounced Vshi-stkye-go nay-lep-shee-go z oka-zyi oo-ro-jean.
 Got that?

 If you honestly can’t get your tongue around that twister, it is common to cheer ‘Sto lat!’, stow lat, for all sorts of popular occasions.
 ‘Sto lat’ is an informal term, translating roughly to cheers.
 So, it’s not exactly saying happy birthday, but it’s a good way to get involved in the fun.
+This is certainly one of the trickier phrases to learn, so read our guide on how to improve pronunciation to get this phrase nailed!

 ‘I Love You’ in Polish